Character arc: Dramatic narrative structure

 Throughout the trajectory of narratives with a tripartite structure, character arcs often unfold beside the narrative arc in the following way:

 First act

-During the first act, the character arc is established or re-established for at least one character, the main character (the protagonist), within the exposition (noument) of the environment including relationships to other characters.
+During the first act, the character arc is established or re-established for at least one character, the main character (the protagonist), within the exposition of the environment including relationships to other characters.
 Later in the first act, a dynamic, on-screen incident, known as the inciting incident, or catalyst occurs that confronts the protagonist, whose attempts to deal with this incident lead to a second and more dramatic situation, known as the first turning point.
 After the first turning point, life will never be the same for the protagonist and raises a dramatic question that will be answered in the climax of the story.
 The dramatic question should be framed in terms of the protagonist's call to action, for example, Will X recover the diamond?
-Will Y get the girl?
+Will Y end up with their love interest?
 Will Z capture the killer?